Dowscope/Utilities/Plugins/Wordpress/Dow-Modal/README.md

 ## Change Log
 - 1.0.0 - Initial Realease
 - 1.0.1 - Added static button.
 Set on by default, but can be turned off in settings.
+- 1.0.2 - Made changes to the CSS code.
+- 1.0.3 - Missing JS, added script to the static button
+- 1.0.4 - Corrected spelling of naming so the triggers would work
+- 1.0.5 - Added a condition to allow the modal to open when clicking the button.